alessioarcudi/ExIFFI/ExIFFI_Notes/ExIFFI PAPER REVIEW.md

 1. As iForest and EIF are not deep learning-based methods, it is possible to distill feature importance from iTrees by considering which features are used for partition.
 Could the authors please further explain the superiority of the proposed explanation method?

 > [!todo]
-> Same as point 1 of [[ExIFFI PAPER REVIEW#Editor Comments|Editor Comments]]
+> Same as point 1 of [[ExIFFI PAPER REVIEW#Editor Comments|Editor Comments]].
+> Explain well that IF,EIF are not intrinsically explainable because the feature are chosen at random at every cut.
+Cite DIFFI in this explanation.

 2. In the introduction section, the authors are encouraged to further explain the basic insights of the proposed method.
 Only contributions are listed (contributions are not very specific as well, it is better to further explain why the proposed EIF+ is better), and the readers may also need to know how the proposed method achieves these merits.
-Please refer to some papers published on top-tier venues; the writing logic of the introduction part could be improved.  papers to cite
+Please refer to some papers published on top-tier venues; the writing logic of the introduction part could be improved.

 > [!todo]
 > Essentially he/she is saying that the Introduction can be written better.
 It is suggesting again to explain further why EIF+ is better.